 Students have the opportunity to showcase their talents and abilities in many local and regional events for creative and performing arts.
 Students can be a part of the whole school choir who proudly perform in the annual Taree and District Eisteddfod, participate in the bi-annual musical, showcase their art and craft at the local Gloucester Show and local art gallery and receive private tuition in keyboard, guitar, drums or vocals from qualified instructors.
 Children of all stages also participate in the Diocesan Public Speaking competition and students in Stage 3 have the opportunity to participate in the Diocesan Debating competition.

-St Joseph’s offers a variety of sporting opportunities for students, with many students representing at PSSA level in athletics and swimming.
-St Joseph’s is very proud of the achievements of its Athletes with Disabilities, as they progress through the various stages of competition, including state representation.
-Weekly sport programs are assisted by Sporting Schools Australia, and all the children are given opportunities to develop skills in a variety of sports, including golf, tennis, hockey and union.
-All students take part in an annual swim program.
+St Joseph’s offers a variety of sporting opportunities for students and is very proud of the achievements of its Athletes with Disabilities.
+Weekly sport programs are assisted by Sporting Schools Australia and all the children are given opportunities to develop skills in a variety of sports including golf, tennis, hockey and union and take part in the annual swim program.

 Students of St Joseph's Primary School, Gloucester, are encouraged to continue their Catholic education by attending St Clare's High School, Taree.